Blendify/blender-manual/trunk/blender_docs/manual/editors/dope_sheet/action.rst

 you that you will not lose your precious previously-edited actions when you start working on a new one!

 This editor shows, by default, the action data-block linked to the current active object.
-However, as with FCurvs, you can pin an *Action Editor* to a given action with the small "pin" button to the left of the data-block controls, in the header.
+However, as with F-Curvs, you can pin an *Action Editor* to a given action with the small "pin" button to the left of the data-block controls, in the header.
 This will force the editor to always display this data-block, whatever the current selected object is.